emberjs/ember-test-helpers/README.md

 ## Usage

-These helpers are best used in conjunction with a test-framework-specific wrapper, such as [ember-qunit](https://github.com/rwjblue/ember-qunit) or [ember-mocha](https://github.com/switchfly/ember-mocha).
+This library is best used in conjunction with a test-framework-specific wrapper, such as [ember-qunit](https://github.com/rwjblue/ember-qunit) or [ember-mocha](https://github.com/switchfly/ember-mocha).

+This library was written using ES6 modules, which are contained in `lib/`.
+These modules must be transpiled for pre-ES6 compatibility.

-## Exports
+## Test Helpers

 ### TestModule